PanLiyuan/hyper-protect-dbaas/delete_serv_inst.md

 {:codeblock: .codeblock}

-# Delete a service instance
+# Deleting a service instance

 To review which services you have created, use this command: